 The Informatics Program is a critical function of the CCTSI.
 The CCTSI Informatics team includes dedicated systems administration, information security, web development, software engineering, project management, and data management personnel.
 The team has deep experience with research computing using a wide variety of operating systems, database engines, regulatory and security environments, and software stacks.
 The team maintains 85+ virtual and physical servers running several applications, at the department and enterprise level, for data management needs across the CCTSI.
 In addition, the team manages backups, security, networking, access controls, and desktop support for the CCTSI administration core and CTRCs, and CCTSI website development.
 CCTSI Informatics also supports Colorado Profiles, Scheduler, and the CCTSI research laboratory information system.
-CCTSI Informatics Information Security Officer establishes and monitors the necessary controls to maintain this level of compliance.
+CCTSI Informatics maintains NIST SP 800-53 compliance for its onpremises virtualized server farm.
+The CCTSI Informatics Information Security Officer establishes and monitors the necessary controls to maintain this level of compliance.
 The data center includes fault-tolerance and disaster recovery capabilities as well as annual third-party audits and penetration testing.
 COLORADO Profiles, a web-based searchable faculty biomedical research database for the entire University of Colorado system (http://profiles.ucdenver.edu), is managed by the CCTSI Informatics team.
 It receives over 30,000 page views per month.